siobhanlgorman/80s-Mixtape-Quiz/README.md

 The link to the live website is here:
 [80s-Mixtape-Quiz](https://siobhanlgorman.github.io/80s-Mixtape-Quiz/index.html)

-## Cloning the repository and running locally
+## Cloning the repository to run locally
 1. On Github navigate to the main page of the repository
 2. Above the list of files click the dropdown code menu
-3. Select https and the button to copy the link
+3. Select the https option and copy the link
 4. Open the GitPod Bash terminal
-5. Change the current working directory to the location where you want the cloned directory
+5. Change the current working directory to the desired destination location
-6. Type Git clone and then paste the copied URL
+6. Type the Git clone command and then paste the copied URL
 7. Press enter to create the local clone